Table of Contents

-- Hypoglycemic: Leaves, Reducing level of the sugar glucose in the blood.
+- Hypoglycemic: Leaves, Reducing the level of the sugar glucose in the blood.

 - Immunomodulatory: Leaves, Modifies the immune response or the functioning of the immune system.

-- Laxative: Seed-Leaves, Tending to stimulate or facilitate evacuation of the bowels.
+- Laxative: Seed-Leaves, Tending to stimulate or facilitate the evacuation of the bowels.

 - Lipid lowering: Leaves, lowers lipid.